gtjadsonsantos/controlid/README.md

 ## GETTER STARTED

-Poste this propety `controlid:` in your configuration file
+Paste this property `controlid:` in your configuration file

 ## SERVICES AVAILABLE